Skip to main content

 ISystemContract

-ISystemContract combines the functionality of IPayable.sol and ISubscriptionService.sol.
-It represents the Reactive Network system contract interface used for payments and subscription management.
+ISystemContract combines the functionality of IPayable and ISubscriptionService, and provides callback request methods.
+It represents the Reactive's system contract interface.

 }